cvbate/DatabasesFlooding/README.md

 - Since the table already in 3NF, and there are no multi-valued dependencies present, the table meets the requirements of 4NF.

+### Floodwall_vector table
+- This table also satisfies the requirements for 1NF, 2NF, 3NF and 4NF based on the various reasons given above on the previous tables.

 ### Assignment 3

 #### Data Sources